Notifications

 Strategic plan

-The plan serves as the basis for important actions the Advocate and the Office will undertake to champion and support the inclusion of people with disabilities in Alberta’s social and economic fabric.
+The Advocate for Persons with Disabilities developed a 2025 to 2027 strategic plan based off the concerns Albertans shared with the office.
+The plan outlines the important actions the Advocate and the Office will undertake to support the inclusion of people with disabilities in Alberta’s social and economic fabric.

 Annual reports